slu-soc1120/syllabus/docs/grading.md

 </tbody>
 </table>

 For this course, midterm grades will be calculated out of a total of 150 possible points (first half participation and the first exam), a "week 16" grade will be calculated out of 400 possible points (all grades except the third exam), and the final grade will be calculated out of 500 possible points.
 Extra credit will be factored into the "week 16" and final grades.
-All letter grades will be disseminated via Google Classroom, and midterm as well as final grades will also be made available through Blackboard.
+Point totals that convert to the midterm, "week 16," and final grades will be posted to Google Classroom.

 ### Revisions and Incompletes
 No chances will be given for revisions of poor grades.
 Incomplete grades will be given upon request only if you have a "C" average and have completed at least two-thirds of the possible points (330 points).
 You should note that incomplete grades must be rectified by the specified deadline or they convert to an "F".
 This policy reflects the [University's policy on incomplete coursework](https://catalog.slu.edu/academic-policies/academic-policies-procedures/incomplete-course/).